mihailShaklev/cars-api-soft-delete/README.md

 * CarModel
 * SoftDeleteModel - inherited by the other models in order to handle the soft delete functionality
 * SoftDeleteManager - changes the behavior of the standard Manager - filters out the soft deleted objects
+2. permissions.py - contains two custom permissions
+* IsOwnerOrReadOnly - custom permission to only allow owners of a car object to edit it
+* IsUserOrReadOnly - custom permission to only allow owners of a profile to edit it 3.serializers.py - contains the serializers of the models
+* UserSerializer
+* UserCarSerializer
+* CarBrandSerializer
+* CarModelSerializer
+* RegisterUserSerializer